ProjetsPL/millto.web/collections/_posts/en/how-to-choose-thermostatic-radiator-valve-5-basic-rules.md

 {% endfaqQuestion %}

 {% faqAnswer %}
 To replace a thermostatic radiator valve, unscrew the element from the radiator.
-Remove the head and then valve.
+Remove the head and the valve.
 Install a new device at the same spot.
 {% endfaqAnswer %}
 {% endfaqItem %}